neubot/neubot/doc/FAQ.rst

 1.1.
 What is Neubot?
 ~~~~~~~~~~~~~~~~~~~~

-Neubot is a research project on network neutrality at the `NEXA Center for
+Neubot is a research project on network neutrality by the `NEXA Center for
 Internet & Society`_ at `Politecnico di Torino`_.
 The project is based on
 a lightweight `free software`_ program that interested users can download
 and install on their computers.
 The program runs in the background and